 Scratch singing is the process of recording vocals that will soon be scratched and replaced with better vocals.
 Scratch vocals are often used in the songwriting process to lay down melodies and lyrics that are not finalized and will often change.
-I personally like to record scratch vocals since I write songs in my home studio very often.
+I personally like to record scratch vocals since I write songs in my home studio almost daily.
 Scratch vocals allow you to comfortably sing multiple takes in order to get a feel for what will fit your song the best.

 Related Post: What Is Demo Quality And When Does It Work Best?